Gwamna Awan: Life and education

 Gwamna Awan was born in Ucyo (Fadan Kagoro) in 1915.
 Earlier on, his father, Awan, was adopted by his granduncle, the fourth monarch of Gworog, Biya Kaka.
-His educational career began in 1928 where all through till 1932 he attended evening classes, before proceeding to the Elementary Teachers Centre, Toro (now in Bauchi State) between 1933–1935.
+His educational career began in 1928 where all through till 1932 he attended evening classes, before proceeding to the Elementary Teachers Centre, Toro (now in Bauchi State) between 1933 and 1935.

 Career

 As soon as the program ended at Toro, Awan returned home to begin teaching at the Sudan Interior Mission (SIM) Elementary School, Gworog (Kagoro) from 1936.
 He was later transferred to the Sudan Interior Mission (SIM) Elementary School, Fantswam (Kafanchan) in 1938.
 In the course of his early career, he combined where combined teaching with evangelism, as did the Christian missionaries.
 After about a year in 1939, he returned to teach at the Elementary Teachers Centre in Gworog.

 When uncle, Biya Kaka, the then Chief of Kagoro needed him to join the Gworog (Kagoro) Native Authority, he was available and was made the Assistant Scribe in 1940.
 He was instrumental in the execution of many developmental projects the construction of a modern (the present) palace in 1943, as well as manual water pumps at the front of the palace for the people to have access to clean water.
 He also improved on the tax collection system and promoted education of the citizens of the chiefdom.